Château de Saint-Fargeau: History

 Originally, Saint-Fargeau was a fortified hunting residence, built in 980 by Héribert, bishop of Auxerre, and natural son of Hugh the Great and brother of Hugues Capet.
 The first known lord of the castle was Ithier, lord of Toucy in c.
 1060.
 In 1411, there was a siege of the residence, then lands passed to Louis de Bar, bishop of Verdun and cardinal, who bequeathed them in 1430 to his nephew Jean-Jacques, Marquis of Montferrat.

 On February 11, 1450, his sons Jean, Guillaume and Boniface sold "the lands and châtellenies of Saint-Fargeau" to Jacques Cœur.
 After the downfall of Jacques Coeur, the castle was sold to Antoine de Chabannes, Earl of Dammartin, Grand Master of France, and in 1453, a castle was built on the foundations of the old residence.
 He began, in 1467, by building the large tower, destined to serve as a retreat until the complete reconstruction of the château, the tower of which would later become the keep.
 Since Antoine was a supporter and comrade-in-arms to Joan of Arc, the castle was heavily fortified.

 In 1461, Louis XI became king.
 He took revenge on Antoine de Chabannes for past wrongs by returning Saint-Fargeau to the Cœur family and by arresting Chabannes.
 His son, Jean Chabannes, later purchased the castle and the grounds from Coeur family for 10,000 gold crowns.
 The castle was then passed down his family for several generations until Henri de Bourbon, was the father-in-law of Gaston d'Orleans, brother of Louis XIII and father of the Duchesse de Montpensier.

 In 1541, Nicolas d'Anjou transformed Saint-Fargeau into a royal residence.
 He created the facade that connected the large tower to the two towers of the entrance.
-Several generation later, the first cousin of Louis XIV, Anne-Marie-Louise d'Orléans, (also known as La Grande Mademoiselle) was exiled to Saint-Fargeau because of her position during the Fronde.
+Several generation later, the first cousin of Louis XIV, Anne Marie Louise d'Orléans, Duchess of Montpensier, (also known as La Grande Mademoiselle) was exiled to Saint-Fargeau because of her position during the Fronde.
 The castle was redesigned by the King's architect, Francois Le Vau, and between 1653 and 1657, the four internal facades of the castle were altered to a more Classical style.
+The duchess's (secret) husband and heir, Antonin Nompar de Caumont, 1st Duke of Lauzun sold the castle in 1714.

-A wing called "des Forts" was added in 1714, under the ownership of Michel-Robert Le Peletier des Forts (1675-1740).
+A wing called "des Forts" was added in 1714, under the ownership of Michel-Robert Le Peletier des Forts (1675-1740), later Count of Saint-Fargeau.
 He later built a portrait studio in 1727 to commemorate his appointment as Comptroller General (1726-1730).